bjarkechr/anls/README.md

 * Implement item administration
 * Change header so a directive is used (reuse header code instead of copy-paste)
 * Consider using restangular (https://github.com/mgonto/restangular) instead of $resource
+* Add form validation for add item to player dialog.
+* (Tempoarily) save order bys and event filters

 Known bugs:
-* Add Loot -> item (typeahead) values have white font on white background.

 Done todos: